ondrap/mapbox-filter/README.md

 This is because I don't need that and most of the language isn't going to be used in the filter expression anyway.
 If you need features that are not implemented yet, create an issue.

+The filtering first executes the filtering expression and removes features that will not be displayed.
+Then it removes metadata that is not used in the styles.
+The removal process is currently somewhat crude (it retains all metadata used at the particular layer), but it should be enough for most usecases.

 ## How to compile

 1. Install stack - https://docs.haskellstack.org/en/stable/README/